WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 1. On the **QueueProcessor_WorkerRole** project, open the **WorkerRole.cs** class.

-1. Add the following uing statements.
+1. Add the following using statements.

 	````C#
 	using Microsoft.WindowsAzure.Storage.Blob;